-My research focuses on how and why social movements influence society and policies as well as how and why contemporary young people practice politics by merging boundaries between the state and society.
+My research focuses on how and why social movements influence society and policies as well as how and why young people practice politics by merging boundaries between the state and society.

-My research interest concentrates on two fields: social movements with a focus on how movements influence society and policies, and young people’s political action with a focus on how they practice politics by merging boundaries between the state and society.
-Empirically, I examine both the meanings that activist groups assign to their collective action as well as the social processes and practices they develop in relation to these meanings.
+My research interest concentrates on two fields: social movements with a focus on how movements influence society and policies, and young people’s political action with a focus on how they practice politics outside the state.
+Empirically, I examine both the meanings that activist groups assign to their collective action as well as the social processes they develop in relation to these meanings.

 My empirical research examines activism in Sweden and Latin America.
 In Sweden, I work with colleagues from Umeå Center for Gender Studies to investigate how civil society groups mobilize around safe public spaces and how they address gendered and racialized hierarchies through their activism.
 In Peru and Ecuador, I examine feminist activism in favor of gender justice as well as sexual and reproductive rights.

 As an advisor to four PhD students at the Medical Faculty, I have collaborated with thesis research on building health management capacity, using e-health to improve access to treatment of urinary incontinence, and most recently, understanding how patient-provider interactions and work organizations shape access to cancer care in the context of standardized cancer care pathways.